Admission Criteria for Honywood School 2022-2023

 For further information please see the Essex County Council website .
 Once a place has been confirmed, families will be contacted by the school.

-If you would like to apply for a place at the school outside of the Main Round (current Cohort 7 to 11), please contact Miss Vandome, Admissions Officer at the school to discuss.
-Applications will then be sent out and should be returned to the school.
-To download an application form please see below.
+If you would like to apply for a place at Honywood School outside of the Main Round (current Cohort 7 to 11), please contact Miss Vandome, Admissions Officer at the school to discuss.
+The application form can be found via the menu.
+Forms need to be downloaded to be completed and should then be returned to the school, by post, email

 Transport to school is assessed by Essex County Council based on the County Policy for Home School transport and not organised by the school.
 The full policy can be downloaded via the menu.